futel/dialplan-functions/README-deploy.md

 Create a certificate as described in README-ssl.
 Update the domain_name and certificate_arn for the instance in app/.chalice/config.json.

-Deploy the instance, eg:
+Deploy the instance:

 - source venv/bin/activate
 - cd app
-- chalice deploy --stage dev
+- chalice deploy --stage stage

 Note the AliasDomainName.